chalvikves/duplicate-code-detection-tool/README.md

 The tool uses the [gensim](https://radimrehurek.com/gensim/) Python library to determine the similarity between source code files, supplied by the user.
 The default supported languages are C, C++, JAVA, Python and C#.
-The tool has also been updated to support GDScript.
+The tool has also been updated to support GDScript with a couple of new arguments which can be read using `--help`.

 ### Dependencies
 The following Python packages have to be installed: